Camp Calm is virtual retreat for learning the basics of mindfulness and meditation.

 Camp Calm is operated by a single person (my name is David — hi!) and I keep the groups small enough that I can answer everybody’s questions promptly.
 I’ll do everything I can to help you establish a consistent mindfulness practice, even after Camp is over.

-I’ve held six Camps so far and each one has been a lot of fun.
+I’ve held seven Camps so far and each one has been a lot of fun.
 If you have any questions, please drop me a line.